 How and when should I apply for ITEP?

-Please refer to the ITEP Checklist (.pdf) for the early preparation tips for ITEP.
-In general, you need to apply to the Credential Program early in the semester before you plan to take ITEP courses.
+You need to apply to the Credential Program early in the semester before you plan to take ITEP courses.
 Please keep in mind that application deadlines are subject to change without prior notice.
 However, generally, the deadline to apply to the Credential Program for fall semester is March 1st.
 The deadline for spring admission is October 1st.
-For Credential Program application questions, please contact the Credential Office at (818) 677-2586 or visit their Credential Application Page.
+For Credential Program application questions, please contact the Credential Office at (818) 677-2733 or visit their Credential Application Page.

 I have questions about my ITEP student teaching requirements and assignment.
 Who do I contact?